jorinck/TYPO3CMS-Reference-InsideTypo3/Documentation/CoreArchitecture/AccessControl/AccessControlOptions/Index.rst

-If you wish to change the default values user/group/everybody it can be done by TYPO3\_CONF\_VARS[BE][defaultPermissions] (please read comments in the source code of config\_defaults.php).
+If you wish to change the default values user/group/everybody it can be done by TYPO3\_CONF\_VARS[BE][defaultPermissions] (please read comments in the source code of config\_default.php).

 User TSconfig